Jazzy 'Charlie Brown Christmas' swings on after 57 years

 "I just remember, back in the days of three channels and scheduled programming, that was one of those things we were excited about because we knew it was coming on and we were familiar with it," said Harry Connick Jr., who covered "Christmas Time is Here" for his own holiday disc just out.

-“It was actually an amazing opportunity for music like that to be heard by a lot of people,” added Connick.
+"It was actually an amazing opportunity for music like that to be heard by a lot of people," added Connick, a jazz devotee even as a youngster.
+"It was not necessarily the kind of music that would be played on regular radio."

+That's even less likely now, as jazz recedes into the history books or the background of dinner parties, said Nathaniel Sloan, musicologist at the University of Southern California and co-host of the "Switched on Pop" podcast.

+During the 1960s, jazz was closer to the mainstream and more likely to be played alongside pop music, he said.

 The list of people who have recorded "Christmas Time is Here" is long and varied.
 They include John Legend, Alicia Keys, Gloria Estefan, Mariah Carey, Mel Tormé, Dave Brubeck, Sarah McLachlan, Stone Temple Pilots, Chicago, and Toni Braxton.